Mohsin Nawaz: Early life and career

 In 2021, Mohsin won a bronze medal in the 300 meters event at the 40th PARA Army Shooting Championship and a bronze medal in the 900 meters category at the South Africa Long Range Open Championship.
 In 2022, he won a gold medal in the 800 meters event at the 42nd PARA Central Meet Open National Challenge Rifle Match, secured three gold and two silver medals at the 68th Western Bisley Long Range Championship, and set a new national record in the F Open Rifle Match.

 In 2023, Mohsin won a silver medal in the 800 yards category at the European Long Range Shooting Championship.

 In 2024, Mohsin won a silver medal in the 300 yards category at the F Class Imperial Championship, a silver medal in the day one aggregate, and a bronze medal in the one thousand yards competition at the European Championship.
 In February 2024, he became the brand ambassador of Kahles Scope.

-Recognition
+Also, in February 2024, Mohsin won a bronze medal in the 800-yards event at the sixth Muhammad Ali Jinnah/The Chief of Army Staff Long Range Shooting Championship.
+In November 2024, Mohsin earned a bronze medal in the 200-meter .22 F-Class rifle individual event at the 2nd F-Class National Long Range Shooting Championship.
+Also, in 2024, at the NRA UK Imperial Championship, he won a silver medal in the Donegall 300 match and was placed in the top eight overall.

+In November 2025, Mohsin secured a gold medal in the 200-meter .22 ELR Long-Range F-Class competition at the 3rd F-Class Long Range National Championship with a record-breaking score of 144 points, followed by another record in the FTR 300-meter category with a score of 50.9 V-bulls.

+Awards and recognition

-In August 2025, it was announced that President Asif Ali Zardari would award him the Tamgha-e-Imtiaz on Pakistan Day, 23 March 2026, in Islamabad.
+In August 2025, Mohsin was included on the list of recipients of the Tamgha-e-Imtiaz for 2026.
+He received the award from the President of Pakistan Asif Ali Zardari on 13 May 2026.

+In May 2026, Mohsin was honored with the Hamaray Heroes Award during the 2026 Pakistan Super League final ceremony at Gaddafi Stadium in Lahore.